The impact of faint AGN discovered by JWST on reionization

-In this work, we post-processed a simulation from the \sherr\ suite of simulations \citep{Puchwein-2023} with the GPU-based radiative transfer code \atmf\ \citep{Asthana2024} to explore possible effects of the population of faint AGN uncovered by JWST on reionization.
 We create two models; one with a 17\% contribution to hydrogen reionization by faint AGN, while in the other, hydrogen reionization is solely driven by faint AGN.
 We compare these QSO-assisted and QSO-only models to two of our previously studied galaxy-only models from \citet{Asthana2024}---the fiducial model of that work and the `Oligarchic' model with a relatively high mass cutoff for the haloes hosting ionizing sources.
 All simulations have been calibrated to the observed mean \lya\ forest transmission at $5\lesssim z\lesssim6.2$.

 The paper is structured as follows.
 In Section~\ref{sec:simulation_suite}, we describe the simulations used in this work, the calibration of these simulations to the observed mean \lya\ forest transmission, and our modelling of QSOs.
 Section~\ref{sec:QSOassist} describes the QSO-assisted and QSO-only reionization model results.
 In Section~\ref{sec:discussion}, we discuss the effect of AGN on ionized \hii\ regions, compare the Oligarchic model to the QSO-assisted models, comment on the \heiii\ ionization, the UV luminosity function of galaxies and QSOs, and the possible black hole masses of the AGN in our models.
 The paper concludes in Section~\ref{sec:conclusion}.
 Throughout this work, we assume a $\Lambda$CDM cosmology with parameter values from \citet{planck-2014} ($\Omega_m=0.308, \Omega_\Lambda=0.6982, h=0.678, \Omega_b=0.482, \sigma_8=0.829$, and $n=0.961$).